codio/site/source/docs/books/publish.html.md

 ### Later book modifications
-If, after publishing, you make further changes to our book then you will need to publish again to ensure those changes are available to courses.
+If, after publishing, you make further changes to our book then you will need to re-publish when you want those changes are available to courses.
+This will not happen automatically.
+You will need to update the project unit within your course to pull the published version by pressing **Update to latest version**.

 ### Course mapping